hrastnik/mobx-easy-form/README.md

 });
 ```

-Note that we're using TypeScript here and we're passing 2 types to the `createField` generic.
+Note that we're using TypeScript here and we're passing 2 types to the `useField` generic.
 The first type is the type of the input value (the value passed to `initialValue`) and the second type is the output type that our validation function parses.
+For example, if you have a text input used to enter age, the input type would be string since it's a text input, and the output type would be number since the `validationSchema` would parse it to a number.

 MobX Easy Form uses the validation function for two things: